 Focus Less on Negativity

 Find joy.
 Search for it.
 Hunt it down.
-Don’t give up until you can capture it.
+Please don’t give up until you can capture it.

 Remember that we don’t love everything all of the time.
 There are things we like and don’t like about our jobs.
 That’s true for everything in life.
-Do you love everything about your spouse, parents, children and other loves ones?
+Do you love everything about your spouse, parents, children, and other loved ones?